Dr. Kenneth Benjamin Hughes, Board-Certified Plastic Surgeon in Los Angeles and Beverly Hills

 What does it take to stand against the masses?
 What does it take to stand against a room of 10 people or 100 people or 1000 people or 10,000 people all yelling vehemently that they are right and you are wrong?
 What does it take to articulate your truth that is, in fact, the uncorrupted truth?
 What kind of individual personality and what kind of character does it take to hold resolve when everyone else tells you that you’re wrong over a few days, a few weeks, a month, a year, 5 years?

-I have encountered this type of abomination several times throughout my life and although it is never easy to stand alone on principle, a grounded faith will allow you to do this.
-It is also the result of knowing your own abilities, intellect, and self-worth that allows you to move forward in this situation.
+Dr. Kenneth Benjamin Hughes has encountered this type of abomination several times throughout his life, and, although it is never easy to stand alone on principle, a grounded faith will allow you to do this.
+It is also the result of knowing one's own abilities, intellect, and self-worth that allows one to move forward in this situation.
 No one who invented anything or changed the paradigm or fought against the status quo was ever met with favorable support at the time of the articulated premise.
 Galileo did not.
 Einstein did not.

 Everyone wants to hold to the status quo and everyone wants to hold with what is more common or expedient.
 The truth of the matter is is that uncommon understanding is the thing that allows society to advance.
 It is the thing that allows the injustice and societal mores to be overcome.
 It is this uncommon understanding which allows us to transcend some of our earthly shackles.

-While it is much easier to embrace the status quo or ride the shoulders of a mighty stream or the waves in the ocean, this is not the life that I chose to lead.
-If you want to be a forerunner or the pioneer in a discipline, you simply cannot afford to be consumed by this type of thinking.
-I have never been one to care about popularity or what others think, and I have chosen to remain above the fray.
+While it is much easier to embrace the status quo or ride the shoulders of a mighty stream or the waves in the ocean, this is not the life that Dr. Kenneth Benjamin Hughes chose to lead.
+If one wants to be a forerunner or the pioneer in a discipline, one simply cannot afford to be consumed by this type of thinking.
+Dr. Kenneth Hughes has never been one to care about popularity or what others think, and he has chosen to remain above the fray.

 Improving Safety in Brazilian Buttlift (BBL) by Dr. Kenneth Benjamin Hughes, Los Angeles Plastic Surgeon